Otter-Taskification/pyotter/README.md

 ## Licensing

-python-otter is released under the BSD 3-clause license.
+pyotter is released under the BSD 3-clause license.
 See [LICENSE](LICENSE) for details.

 Copyright (c) 2021, Adam Tuft
 All rights reserved.

 ## Acknowledgements

-Otter was conceived and developed as the subject of a final project and dissertation for the the [Scientific Computing and Data Analysis MSc](https://miscada.phyip3.dur.ac.uk/) (MISCADA) at Durham University, UK.
+pyotter was conceived and developed as the subject of a final project and dissertation for the the [Scientific Computing and Data Analysis MSc](https://miscada.phyip3.dur.ac.uk/) (MISCADA) at Durham University, UK.
 The author is grateful for the guidance and support of his supervisor Prof. Tobias Weinzierl and for the invaluable assistance provided by Dr. Holger Schulz.